Giants Spring Training

 Getting autographs

 Within a half-hour of the game starting players from both teams begin to sign autographs next to their dugouts.
 Giants players frequent section 118 the most, while visiting players pick and choose spots down the left field line, especially the pitchers en route to their bullpen in left field.
 Since the tunnels to the clubhouses for both teams are located in the dugouts players don't sign during games.
-Post-game autographs are easiest to obtain from visiting pitchers, who once again have to walk close to the stands to get back to their dugout.
+Postgame autographs are easiest to obtain from visiting pitchers, who once again have to walk close to the stands to get back to their dugout.
 The Giants' bullpen is in right-center, so their approach back to their dugout isn't as fan-friendly.
+Giants' fans do have one other option postgame but it's outside the stadium, where players exit their clubhouse via a door near Gate B. Fans can stand nearby behind a four foot tall green fence, where some players stop to sign as they head to their vehicles in the parking lot.
+You'll notice a blue sign that states "no spectators beyond this point" in close proximity to where autograph seekers are allowed to be.

 Unique ballpark fare

-Vendors walk the concourse and sell beer from tubs filled with ice.
-Unfortunately, the only thing to go with the cold beer is a pedestrian selection of food, highlighted by barbeque.
-San Franciscans will recognize and appreciate the garlic fries from Gordon Biersch, while the Dos Gringos bar occupies a noticeable stand atop the left-center field berm.
+At the main concession stands, you'll find but a pedestrian selection of food.
+The place to find culinary variety is along the outfield lines, where behind each side's bleachers some temporary stands are spread out in a food court of sorts.
+Always available highlights include barbeque and something San Franciscans will recognize and appreciate: garlic fries.
 Beer on tap is plentiful, with different selections available at different concessions, ranging from microbrews to the big company breweries.
-In 2010, offerings found along the concourse ranged from San Fran's Anchor Steam to Milwaukee's Miller Lite.
+Offerings found along the concourse range from San Fran's Anchor Steam to Milwaukee's Miller Lite.
 Fountain drinks are the domain of Coca-Cola.

 Ballpark Area Info

 The city of Scottsdale refers to itself as "The West's Most Western Town" and Exhibit A of that moniker is Old Town Scottsdale, which is just a short walk away from the stadium.
 Shops, restaurants, arts and crafts can all be found in Old Town, which is designed to look like a classical western outpost.
-Barely outside of Old Town is Don and Charlie's, a restaurant definitely worth a visit if you like American food and America's pastime, as its walls are covered with a treasure trove of sports memorabilia, much of it baseball-related.
 As the stadium is located in a recently revitalized downtown, surrounding dining and destination options are plentiful and include the nearby Scottsdale Fashion Square, the largest shopping mall in the entire American Southwest.
 All in all, Scottsdale is tops in the Cactus League among cities to hang out in after the game.

 Travelers' notes